-In developing a theme/title for my inaugural lecture I have decided to concentrate solely on my area of research Environmental and Petroleum microbiology with emphasis on the following: Bioremediation/biodegradation of xenobiotics. biodeterioration, biomonitoring, development microbial indicators for pollution monitoring in terrestrial and aquatic systems.
-Other include ecotoxicity microbial / bioaccumulation, atmospheric biocorrosion, microbiology, global warming, biomass generation, environmental auditing and Impact Assessment.
+In developing a theme/title for my inaugural lecture I have decided to concentrate solely on my area of research Environmental and Petroleum microbiology with emphasis on the following: Bioremediation/biodegradation of xenobiotics. biodeterioration, biomonitoring, development of microbial indicators for pollution monitoring in terrestrial and aquatic systems.
+Other areas include ecotoxicity microbial toxicity, bioaccumulation, biocorrosion. atmospheric microbiology, global warming, biomass energy generation, environmental auditing and Impact Assessment